 Students are responsible for any textbooks, library books or technology checked out to them or used by them during class time.
 All materials should be handled with respect and care and returned in good condition.
 Any damage should be reported to the teacher when the book is checked out to the student.
 There are penalties for lost or damaged textbooks.
 For example, the student or the student's parents/guardians could be required to pay the fair value for replacement of a lost or destroyed book or for repair of a book.
-The student could choose to do some work for the school instead, if the principal finds that to be the best option.
 No student is to be penalized if a book is lost because of factors beyond his/her control.
-If the loss is reported immediately, and if the administration agrees that the loss was beyond the student's control, fines will be canceled.
+If the loss is reported immediately, and if the administration agrees that the loss was beyond the student's control, fines will be cancelled.